htcondor/htmap/docs/source/index.rst

 Our goal is to provide as transparent an interface as possible to high-throughput computing resources so that you can spend more time thinking about your own code, and less about how to get it running on a cluster.

+If you're just getting started, first check :ref:`install` to learn how to install HTMap, then jump into the first tutorial: :doc:`tutorials/first-steps`.

 :doc:`tutorials`
    Tutorials on using HTMap.